-A question often asked is – what makes a great arrangement?
+A question often asked is – what makes a great music arrangement?

 It’s great if it’s written with the lyric and against the melody (has oppositional countermelodies), and organic reharmonization of the original chords.